yunlzheng/skywalking/docs/en/concepts-and-designs/lal.md

 # Log Analysis Language

 Log Analysis Language (LAL) in SkyWalking is essentially a Domain-Specific Language (DSL) to analyze logs.
-You can use LAL to parse, extract, filter, analyze, and save the logs, as well as collaborate the logs with traces, and metrics.
+You can use LAL to parse, extract, and save the logs, as well as collaborate the logs with traces (by extracting the trace id, segment id and span id) and metrics (by generating metrics from the logs and send them to the meter system).

-Check the [`default.yaml`](../../../oap-server/server-bootstrap/src/main/resources/lal/default.yaml) for examples.

 ## Filter